Codearick/React/README.md

 # React Projects and Exercises

 Welcome to my React repository!
-Here you'll find a collection of exercises and small projects that I've completed while learning React.
+Here you will find a collection of exercises and small projects that I've completed while learning React.
 Feel free to explore the code and experiment with it.

 ## Table of Contents